Bjonato/TA2/README.md

 This repository contains utilities for reinforcement learning experiments.

-The `trading_dqn` folder provides a minimal example of a DQN agent for day trading based on OHLCV data.
-Sample CSV files are located in `trading_dqn/data/` including one with a descriptive preamble.
+The `dqn_trader` folder provides a minimal example of a DQN agent for day trading based on OHLCV data.
+Sample CSV files are located in `dqn_trader/data/`.

 ## Folders

-- `trading_dqn/` – DQN agent for day trading OHLCV data.
+- `dqn_trader/` – DQN agent for day trading OHLCV data.
 See its README for usage.